2acoin/2acoin-docs/api/rpc-api-error-conditions.md

 >Mixin is below minimum allowed threshold of \<x\>

 **Description:**
 This occurs when your anonymity value is above the minimum allowed.
 You can check the current mixin limits by viewing their values in CryptoNoteConfig.h.
 Currently, the minimum allowed mixin is 0.
-This will change to 7 at block 620k.

 **Solution:**
 Make sure your anonymity value is withing the allowed limits.